Shepherd Building Group: Disposal of non core businesses

-The 'Portakabin' division was consistently profitable.
+The Portakabin division was consistently profitable.
 By 2015 the others were not, and directors chose to sell or close them.

 In January 2015, 80 redundancies were announced at Shepherd Group's silo and modular products division.
 It was closed in 2019, and the Portasilo and Portastor products discontinued.

 In May 2015, Galliford Try's Linden Homes subsidiary purchased Shepherd Homes, affecting 60 employees.

 Later in 2015, Wates Group purchased Shepherd Group's mechanical and electrical services and facilities management businesses, and some of the Shepherd Construction contracts, for £9.8 million.
 It did not acquire Shepherd's loss making Colindale mixed use development, or take over liability for past contracts.
 Twelve hundred Shepherd Construction staff transferred to Wates Group.

 Shepherd Group accounts for 2020 show ongoing costs of £29.3 million in that year, and £19.7 million in the prior, arising from Colindale and other legacy construction contracts.

-Notable construction projects
+Buildings

 Shepherd Construction was main contractor for buildings including:

 Controversies

-Identity behind anonymous emails
+Anonymous emails

 In July 2021, Shepherd Group subsidiaries asked the High Court of Ireland for a Norwich Pharmacal order to require Google to disclose any identity information it held relating to a gmail address.
-It had been used to suggest Portakabin products did not comply with Irish building standards; were of poor quality, and that named managers were incompetent and dishonest.
+The address had been used to suggest Portakabin products did not comply with Irish building standards; were of poor quality, and that named managers were incompetent and dishonest.
 The claims were derogatory, damaging and untrue.
 The Court ordered Google to provide Shepherd Group with the requested information.